-To commit to our polynomials, we use a variation of a polynomial commitment scheme by Kate et. al. [48].
+To commit to our polynomials, we use a variation of a polynomial commitment scheme by Kate et al. [50].
+We prove the commitment scheme secure in the algebraic group model [37], which is a model that lies somewhere between the standard model and the generic group model.
+This security proof does not follow from the initial reductions by Kate et al. because we additionally need to show that the adversary can extract the committed polynomials.
 Kate et al.'s scheme has constant size and verification time, but is designed for single-variate polynomials, whereas our polynomials are two-variate.
-To account for this, we only hide one evaluation point in the reference string.
-The polynomial defining the statement is of a special form where it can be committed to using a univariate scheme i.e. it is of the form
+To account for this, we hide only one evaluation point in the reference string.
+The polynomial defining the statement is of a special form where it can be committed to using a univariate scheme; i.e., it is of the form